Brazil: Business and Samba in Rio!

 * All coursework will be in English.

 Dr. Shirley is currently a lecturer in the Lucas Graduate and School of Business and Department of Psychology at San José State University.
 Prior to his role at SJSU, he also held roles as a mergers and acquisitions advisor and executive with McKinsey, KPMG, and General Electric (GE) across North America, Europe, Asia, and Latin America.

+He is currently active as a consultant and board member in a variety of domestic and international organizations.
 He has lived in 9 countries and visited more than 35 countries, and Brazil is definitely one of his favorites!
 His travels have shaped his worldview, opened his mind, and developed his adaptability.
-Given Dr. Shirley has lived and worked in Brazil, he hopes to share this knowledge and experience with you and together learn about the history and traditions of the Brazilian people, as well as their strategic management practices.
+Given that Dr. Shirley has lived and worked in Brazil, he hopes to share this knowledge and experience with you and together learn about the history and traditions of the Brazilian people, as well as their business practices.

 It is important to note that each program's total cost will vary depending on the location and the package it offers.